Mukul1127/Minecraft-Java-Flags/README.md

 ```

 > [!NOTE]
-> It has a significant client FPS hit.
+> 1. It has a significant client FPS hit.

-> [!NOTE]
+>
-> Non-Proactive ZGC is unavailable in Java 8 and much less performant in Java 11 than it is in Java 17+.
+> 2. Non-Proactive ZGC is unavailable in Java 8 and much less performant in Java 11 than it is in Java 17+.

-> [!NOTE]
+>
-> Allocate more RAM and more `ConcGCThreads` than you normally would for other GC.
+> 3. Allocate more RAM and more `ConcGCThreads` than you normally would for other GC.

-> [!NOTE]
+>
-> ZGC does not play well with `AllocatePrefetchStyle=3`, hence setting it to 1 overrides the previous entry.
+> 4. ZGC does not play well with `AllocatePrefetchStyle=3`, hence setting it to 1 overrides the previous entry.
 Remove the old one if you want.

 <br/>